Zhenghongwei11/Artemisia-HCC-Ferroptosis/docs/installation_guide.md

 ## Prerequisites

 - R (version >= 4.0)
-- Internet access for downloading packages and data
+- Internet access is recommended for installing packages (data downloads are not fully automated in this package)

 ## Installation